Office: BH 419

 Two other areas of interest are promoting prosocial (helping) behaviors and examining the benefits of religiosity.
 These areas of research focus on “positive psychology,” or how to bring out what is good in people.

 Dr. Brannon works with several students in the areas described above, in addition to independent research projects suggested by students.
-Her research interests are very broad, and she is open to conducting research in a variety of areas.
-She also enjoys collaborating with students who have a primary focus of study in other areas (for example, cognitive or industrial/organizational psychology).
 Although each student’s participation is unique, students frequently are introduced to the research being conducted by members of the laboratory by contributing to an ongoing study, and then moving onto more independent research.
-However, some students are able to begin independent research immediately.
 Students regularly are co-authors on the presentations and publications to which they contribute, and if appropriate, first authors.
 Given that Dr. Brannon has interests in both basic research and applied areas, she supports and prepares students who are interested in both academic (teaching and/or research) and non-academic (applied) jobs.
 The focus is on helping students be successful and achieve whatever their individual goals are.
 Dr. Brannon can be contacted by phone (785-532-0604) or email (email@example.com) by students who are interested in working in her lab.